The 1920s

 The resurrection of Joe Ward

 Amid mounting economic uncertainty, the governing Reform Party faced a new opponent in November’s general election.
 The United Party had been formed by disaffected Reformists and the remnants of the old Liberal Party.
-United was led by the veteran former Liberal Prime Minister Sir Joseph Ward, who made the startling promise to borrow £70 million (equivalent to nearly $7 billion today) in one year to fund an ambitious public works programme.
-Ward had misread his speech notes (he meant to say £70 million over 10 years), but voters embraced the proposal as a bold developmental vision.
+United was led by the veteran former Liberal Prime Minister Sir Joseph Ward, who made the startling promise to borrow £70 million (equivalent to more than $6 billion today) in one year to fund an ambitious public works programme.
+The ageing Ward had misread his speech notes (he meant to say £70 million over 10 years), but voters embraced the proposal as a bold developmental vision.
 As Labour MP John A. Lee recalled, United rode the ‘musical chink of the seventy million’ into power against all the odds.
 Ward died shortly after resigning as Prime Minister in 1930.

 Other events in 1928: